arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/datasheet/datasheet.md

 ## TFT Display

 The KD040WVFID026-01-C025A TFT Display has a 3.97" diagonal size with two connectors.
 The J4 connector for video (DSI) signals and the J5 connector for the touch panel signals.
 TFT display and capacitance touch panel resolution is 480 x 800 with a pixel size of 0.108 mm.
 The touch module communicates via I2C to the main board.
-The edge LED backlight is driven by the LV52204MTTBG (U3) and ISL97634IRT14Z-T (U4) LED Drivers.
+The edge LED backlight is driven by the LV52204MTTBG (U3) LED Driver.

 ## 6-Axis IMU
 The GIGA Display Shield provides 6-axis IMU capabilities, via the 6-axis BMI270 (U7) IMU.
 The BMI270 includes both a three-axis gyroscope as well as a three-axis accelerometer.
 The information obtained can be used for measuring raw movement parameters as well as for machine learning.
 The BMI270 is connected to the GIGA R1 WiFi board via a common I2C connection.